secure-systems-lab/code-style-guidelines/README.md

 nearly unreadable when used poorly.
 Unfortunately, even experienced developers have a hard time knowing how to correctly use objects.
 About 80% of the code one could write is equally good with and without objects.
 10% is easier with objects and 10% is easier without them.
-Seattle code should use objects only in very rare cases.
+Secure Systems Lab code should use objects only in very rare cases.
 The 90% of the code where objects can be avoided without significant impact, should be written without objects.

 ### No lambda functions or lisp-esque code ###